Toronto Zoo: Conservation

-Notable births
+Notable births and hatches

 In 2003, a Komodo dragon was hatched for the first time in Canada.

 In 2004, two female West African dwarf crocodiles successfully hatched on October 1, the first hatching of this species in Canada.

 Three Sumatran tigers were born at the zoo to parents Brytne and Rengat in 2003, and two more were born in 2006.

 In 2006, three orangutans were born and named Jingga, Kembali, and Budi through a TVOKids naming contest.

 In 2006, a Matschie's tree kangaroo was born, one of three born in North America in 2006.
 Later named Noru, it was sent to the Lincoln Zoo, and was paired with a mate named Milla who gave birth to twins – a first for this species.

 On June 5, 2007, two rare snow leopards were born, the first birth in thirteen years.
-Another snow leopard was born in 2009, alongside three more in 2017.
+Another snow leopard was born in 2009, alongside three more in 2017, and two more in 2024.

 Two Przewalski's horses, one male and one female, were born on June 22, 2007, the first birth in fifteen years.
 The zoo also successfully bred Przewalski's horses in 2008, 2009 and 2020.

-The zoo has also been very successful in breeding Bactrian camels, the most recent birth coming in 2018.
+The zoo has also been very successful in breeding Bactrian camels, the most recent birth coming in 2023.

-In July 2015 two wood bison calves were born as the result of artificial insemination using frozen-thawed sperm that had been collected from a male wood bison in Elk Island, Alberta, in 1980.
+In July 2015, two wood bison calves were born as the result of artificial insemination using frozen-thawed sperm that had been collected from a male wood bison in Elk Island, Alberta, in 1980.

 Through the weekend of September 26–27, 2015, the zoo's white lioness Makali gave birth to four cubs: the first pure-bred white lions born at the Toronto Zoo.